Paris Theatre de la Ville Entertainment Venue

 However, because of her Jewish background, when Paris was under occupation during World War II, the Theatre Sarah Bernhardt was renamed yet again, and this time took the name of Theatre de la Cite, but it reverted back to the name of this actress after the war had come to an end.

-Entertainment in Paris is renowned for being varied and at the forefront of different disciplines from opera to ballet and music concerts through to cabaret, and the Theatre de la Ville has a very varied programme of theatre, music and dance.
+Paris entertainment is renowned for being varied and at the forefront of different disciplines from opera to ballet and music concerts through to cabaret, and the Paris Theatre de la Ville entertainment venue has a very varied programme of theatre, music and dance.

 It promotes these three different forms of art with performances, not just from France, but from all around the world in order to bring a completely unique cultural atmosphere to its audiences with over 100 different programmes each year.

-And the theatre is open to, and supports world cultures in artistic achievements, so with this in mind it hosts performances in different languages, so you may find something in English, Portuguese, Chinese, etc, but these have subtitles for French and often English.
+Also the Paris Theatre de la Ville entertainment venue is open to, and supports world cultures in artistic achievements, so with this in mind it hosts performances in different languages, so you may find something in English, Portuguese, Chinese, etc, but these have subtitles for French and often English.

 Theatre de la Ville performances